olena1911/weather/README.md

 # WeatherApp

-Android app that gives information about current weather in selected cities.
+Android app that gives information about current weather in selected places.

 ## Description

 WeatherApp has 3 screens:

-* Places: a list of selected cities.
-Press "Add place" button to add a new city.
+* Places: a list of selected places.
+Press "Add place" button to add a new place.
-* Map: a map to select a city.
-Note that only cities can be selected.
+* Map: a map to select a place.
+New place has name of city and country or "New place" + coordinates if the coordinates don't indicate a city.
 * Weather: a list of requested weather conditions.
 Press "Check weather" to add current weather information.

 ## Used technologies and libraries

 * Retrofit 2
-* Android Places API
+* GoogleMaps API
 * openweathermap API
 * Picasso

-## Notes

-* Only cities can be selected in the Map screen.
-* Your phone should use English settings.